ferilab/credit_trans_fraud_detect/README.md

 5. Go to your AWS IAM Console, under Access Keys click Create access key and choose Command Line Interface (CLI).
 Now create access key and save the key id and access key.
 Then, set the secrets of your cloned repository (Settings - Secrets and variables - Actions).
 Name them AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_REGION (the region you choose for your S3 bucket or Lambda).

-6. Create a Lambda function (we named it credit-trans-fraud-detect-lambda-func).
-Now you need give it permission to access S3 (your bucket).
+6. Create a Lambda function (for Architecture and Runtimes choose x86_64 and Python 3.10).
+I named it credit-trans-fraud-detect-lambda-func but you can use yours.
+Now you need to give it permission to access S3 (your bucket).
 Create a new role (through Roles) for the function and attach this json as its inline policy.
 You can name it whatever you want e.g., S3ReadAccess.

 {
   "Version": "2012-10-17",